SvenssonLab@Stanford

 Exploring the secretome for new metabolic hormones

-Discover new functions for orphan ligands and their receptors
+Discover new functions for orphan secreted peptides and their receptors

-We are using genetic models to functionally characterize orphan or understudied cell-surface receptors (Bielzcyk-Macynska, Nat Comm.
-2022).
-We are also developing computational structural models to better predict a putative receptor for an orphan ligand (Danneskiold-Samsoee, BioRxiv, 2023).
+We are using genetic models to functionally characterize orphan or understudied cell-surface receptors, including a function for the diabetes-associated gene GPR151.
+We are also developing computational structural models to better predict putative receptors for orphan ligands.

 Proteomics and single-cell RNA sequencing to identify metabolic adaptations

 Heterogeneity is a well-documented phenomenon resulting in cellular diversity and cell specialization in an organism.
-This heterogeneity is also contributing to differences in cellular signals and responses (Coassolo et al, Current Opinion in Pharmacology, 2022), and in the secretion of cell-type specific proteins.
-We have developed protocols to isolate and study heterogeneous cell populations from tissues (Jung et al., STAR protocols 2020).
-We are using proteomics and single-cell approaches (Coassolo et al., iScience, 2022) and CRISPR gene editing to resolve the cellular landscape during disease progression and to provide a resource for the development of novel therapeutic strategies.
+This heterogeneity is also contributing to differences in cellular signals and responses and in the secretion of cell-type specific proteins.
+We have developed protocols to isolate and study heterogeneous cell populations from tissues.
+We are using proteomics and single-cell approaches and CRISPR gene editing to resolve the cellular landscape during disease progression and to provide a resource for the development of novel therapeutic strategies.
+We are currently exploring metabolic pathways by using proteomic approaches and secretome analyses to understand how peripheral tissues such as adipose tissue, muscle, liver, brain and the small intestine communicate with each other

 In the realm of pathways that signal and sway,